Caribbean Ports of Call

 Naturally, it's up to out to make the decision of whether to choose a cruise where ships tie up at a dock or anchor offshore and tender passengers in.

 Having to tender once or twice on a long itinerary is a gamble.
 If tendering is the norm on a cruise, consider choosing a different one, especially if you have mobility problems.

 During bad weather, tender ports are often bypassed for a day at sea.
-The risk of sending passengers ashore is just too great.
+The risk of sending passengers ashore is just too great in rough seas.

 Cruise ships dock at nearby St. Maarten.
 Take ferry from St. Martin, on the other side of St. Maarten.

 Dock unless you're on a small ship that goes to Falmouth Bay.

 Dock until too many cruise ships start showing up on the same day.

 Dock, made very easy with the port close to town.

 Dock but quite a distance from Bridgetown.